lumilio/Jungle-didakoo.com-README.md/README.md

 <!--  without a central authority -->

-You don’t need to use Ethereum if you play without your Avatar.
-However, if you want access to more features, you can create your avatar using a [MetaMask](https://metamask.io/) crypto wallet.
-MetaMask provides a unique blockchain address that proves ownership of your in-game item NFTs.
+Metamask wallet isn’t required to play Jungle.
+If you want access to more features, you neet to create your avatar using a [MetaMask](https://metamask.io/) crypto wallet that provides to your avatar a unique blockchain address, proving the ownership of your in-game item NFTs.
 With Metamask you can create unlimited anonymous wallets and addresses for free.
 In the next section [How to login](https://github.com/lumilio/Jungle-didakoo.com-README.md?tab=readme-ov-file#how-to-login) you will find a tutorial.

 &ensp;